Geisinger’s Neurology Residency program offers a curriculum that allows you to develop an integrated approach to patient care.

 You’ll receive five hours of formal didactics each week.

 - Friday, noon – 3 p.m.: Block didactics with faculty-led lecture series

 - Wednesday, noon – 1 p.m.: Departmental and resident-led conferences – Grand Rounds, Journal Club, M&M, neuroradiology

 - Thursday 7 – 8 a.m.: Morning Report

 Additional didactic sessions include:

-- Simulations: Neurologic emergencies, delivering bad news, shared decision-making, disclosure of error, domestic violence, end of life goals
+- Simulations: Neurologic emergencies, delivering bad news, functional neurologic disorder, shared decision-making, disclosure of error, domestic violence, end of life goals

 - Certifications: Emergency neurological life support (ENLS) and brain death certifications